Clowes has bid accepted for Derby County

 Clowes deal to give Derby 'clean slate'

-His company, Clowes Developments (UK) Ltd, had already given a loan to the club to allow them to start the forthcoming season after American businessman Chris Kirchner's attempt to buy the Rams collapsed earlier this month.
+His company, Clowes Developments (UK) Ltd - based in the Derbyshire village of Ednaston and with assets worth a reported £300m - had already given a loan to the club to allow them to start the forthcoming season after American businessman Chris Kirchner's attempt to buy the Rams collapsed earlier this month.

 In a statement, Quantuma said "positive discussions" with Clowes Developments (UK) Ltd over the past few days had "resulted in a credible and acceptable offer being submitted".